Hello and welcome to Team NUH.

 Making the most of the induction materials and events provided for you will make a big difference to your early weeks of working at NUH.
 There are three aspects to our induction:

 - Mandatory training - It is important your mandatory training is up to date as this enables the Trust to stay insured for the work you provide and provides important information to keep you, your patients, their carers and other staff safe.
 There are two aspects to mandatory training; an elearning package and role related training including resuscitation and manual handling.
 Please make sure you complete the Trust e-induction package before you start as this contains lots of important information you will need if you are to operate effectively at NUH.
 The material required is grade specific and so please check requirements.
-Depending on how much elearning you have to complete you may be entitled to a day off in lieu.

 - Team NUH Doctors' Induction - You must attend the Trust-wide Welcome and Induction session if invited by HR Recruitment.
 This will give you some insights into how NUH works as an organisation and provides key information for you as a doctor in training with us.
 If you have provided scanned copies of your documents for your pre-employment checks, please ensure you bring the original documents to the induction to enable us to validate your checks.

 - Your new specialty will provide you with a local induction.

 If you do not need to attend the corporate induction, you will need to report to your department.
 Your divisional coordinator will be able to provide further details including information about your local departmental inductions.

 Once you have commenced in post, NUH is committed to you and your experiences.
 Our relationship is key to us both achieving our outcome therefore, it is important that you are fully aware of the requirements to your posts and that you are signposted correctly.
 Below are a few sign posts which will help you along your journey with team NUH.